UPDATE: Wednesday's Texas coronavirus report

-Here is the Texas coronavirus daily report for Wednesday, as of 12:15 p.m.
-The state has updated its caseload, and more than 650 new cases were reported since Tuesday's update.
-The state fatalities also increased by 26 since Tuesday.
+Here is the Texas coronavirus daily report for Wednesday, as of noon.
+The state has updated its caseload, and more than 875 new cases were reported since Tuesday's update.
+The state fatalities also increased by 42 since Tuesday.

 Source: Texas Department of Health and Human Services